-The new Hanhart Pioneer Stealth 1882 Chronograph automatic wrist watch basically sports the same layout as the recent Hanhart Pioneer TachyTele, but comes in a much bigger, bolder body, which is protected from accidental dents and scratches with a mean-looking black DLC treatment: a rare feature in this price range.
+The new Hanhart Pioneer Stealth 1882 Chronograph basically sports the same layout as their recent Pioneer TachyTele, but comes in a much bigger, bolder body, which is protected from accidental dents and scratches with a mean-looking black DLC treatment: a rare feature in this price range.

 While the former sports a rather simple chronograph function with a 30-minute counter at 3 o’clock and a central chronograph seconds hand, the latter comes with an IWC-style combined totalizer that features a 12-hour and chronograph counter and a small seconds display sharing the same sub-dial at 9 hours.

-The 30-minute chronograph totalizer is still on its place at 3 o’clock.
+The 30-minute chronograph totalizer is still at its place at 3 o’clock.

 To make the feat possible, the German watchmaker employed their new HAN4312 automatic chronograph movement, which is built on 34 rubies, beats at standard 28,800 vph and has a minimum power reserve of 42 hours.

-I am not sure about the origin of this caliber, but I have a feeling that it is in fact a slightly modified ETA ebauche or one of its numerous clones.*
+I am not sure about the origin of this caliber, but I have a feeling that it is, in fact, a slightly modified ETA blank movement or, perhaps, one of its numerous clones.*

 Well, at least Hanhart says that the movement was made in Switzerland.